 Maintaining Your Student Visa Status

-It is a student’s responsibility to comply with all immigration regulations which apply to an F-1 Visa.
+It is the student’s responsibility to comply with all immigration regulations which apply to an F1 Visa.
 At Virginia International University (VIU), we feel responsible for each student’s performance, behavior, and compliance with all school and immigration rules and regulations.
 Therefore, we want to remind you of your responsibilities as a student visa holder.

-Maintain Full-Time Enrollment: As an F-1 Visa-holder, you must maintain full-time enrollment and you must make normal progress toward your degree or certificate.
-Note that the definition of “full-time” may differ from school to school; “full-time” by immigration regulations may be more restricted than your school’s definition of “full-time.”
-As a result, you should refer to the guide below and consult with your academic advisor as well as the International Student Advisor to determine whether or not you are a “full-time” student.
+Please note that the definition of “full-time” may differ from school to school; full-time by immigration regulations may be more restrictive than your school’s definition of full-time.
+As a result, you should refer to the guide below and consult with your academic advisor as well as the International Student Advisor to determine whether or not you are a full-time student.

-The rate of normal progress is the rate at which the average full-time student in your school or department advances toward a particular degree or certificate completion.
-Working to finish an “incomplete” course or project does not fall within the definition of making “normal progress.”
+The rate of normal academic progress is the rate at which the average full-time student in your school or department advances toward a particular degree or certificate completion.
+Working to finish an “incomplete” course or project does not fall within the definition of making normal academic progress.
 If you find yourself in this situation, please come to the ISS Office to discuss your options.

-Attendance Policy: VIU’s attendance policy requires full-time F-1 students to attend at least 80% of all classes in each semester throughout the entire academic year.
+VIU’s attendance policy requires full-time F1 students to attend at least 75% of all classes in each semester throughout the entire academic year.